 In a new article Deci et al. (2017) give an overview of research within self-determination theory which is relevant for work and organizations.
 Among other things, they describe the important distinction between autonomous and controlled motivation (see more about this distinction) and the three basic psychological need (for competence, autonomy, and relatedness).
 The article reviews much research with as central theme that autonomous motivation (vs controlled motivation) is associated with both performance and wellness.
 Also, the show that the key to fostering autonomous motivation is to create workplaces which contribute to the satisfaction of the above mentioned basic needs.
 The picture below summarizes these points:

-fixed mindset.
+When I was educated as a psychologist, in the 1980's, the dominant way of thinking in psychology tended to what we would now call a fixed mindset.
 Roughly, as students, we were taught that both intelligence and personality are hardly malleable from a certain age on (say, 18).
 Personality was roughly defined as the whole of stable behavioral tendencies of individuals.
 It was thought that individual differences in personality were relatively stable and also meaningful, for example for how we should make career choices.